-Updated:

-9/12/22: Updated national guidance with PenV first line, secondary care guidance, contacts and schools.
+16/12/22: Updated national guidance with SSP (Serious Shortage Protocol).
+Including antibiotic duration.

-8-9/12/22: Penicillin duration updated to 10 days as per SCAN guidelines

-8/12/22: Advice from Specialist Pharmacy Service (SPS) about using solid oral dosage form antibiotics in children

-7/12/22: Updated SCAN guidelines with reduced threshold of antibiotics
+9/12/22: Updated national guidance with PenV first line, when to swab, secondary care guidance, contacts and schools.
+8-9/12/22: Penicillin duration updated to 10 days as per SCAN guidelines 8/12/22: Advice from Specialist Pharmacy Service (SPS) about using solid oral dosage form antibiotics in children 7/12/22: Updated SCAN guidelines with reduced threshold of antibiotics

-Given current increased rates in the community of Group A Streptococcus and admissions with invasive Group A Streptococcal iGAS) complications guidance below is in line with UKHSA advice and SCAN antibiotic guidance until rates decrease.
+Given current increased rates in the community of Group A Streptococcus and admissions with invasive Group A Streptococcal iGAS) complications particularly empyema's guidance below is in line with UKHSA advice and SCAN antibiotic guidance until rates decrease.